sourcegraph/handbook/content/departments/tech-ops/tools/Okta/main.md

 ## Why isn't an application I need available in Okta?

 Most likely because that system doesn't offer an SSO option or because we need to upgrade in order to enable the feature.
 Please feel free to ask us about it in the #it-tech-ops channel.

-## I have an application that uses a shared password for my team, can I move this to Okta?

-Yes you can!
-More on this later...

 ## I'm getting asked to MFA authenticate a lot, is that normal?